IELTS Speaking Sample 47

 Q. What is your full name?

-A. Thank you for the question.
-My full name is Jahn Nicholas.
-You can call me John.
+A. Well, my full name is John Nicholas.
+You can, however, call me simply "John".

 Q. Can I see your ID, please?